 2) Write conversationally

-One of the best things I learned in my years as a television journalist was how to write conversationally as if I was talking to someone face-to-face.
+One of the best things I learned in my years as a television journalist was how to tell your story in a conversational way.
+It’s as if you were talking to someone face-to-face.

 3) Write to the video

 Make sure your script follows along with the visual components of your video.
 If you’re writing a script for a screencast and you know you want to call attention to a visual element in a certain scene, then make sure to mention that element in your script.

 For example, if you added an overlay circle around the word “video” then call attention to it.
 Mention this in your script so viewers know where to look.
 This may seem obvious, but not often followed.

 This simple mention is an easy way to guide your viewer through your video.
 Plus, it keeps them engaged in the topic.

 4) Talk to yourself

 The best scriptwriters talk to themselves.
 That’s right— they actually talk to themselves as they write.